All That Breathes

 All That Breathes is a 2022 documentary film directed by Shaunak Sen. It is produced by Shaunak Sen, Aman Mann and Teddy Leifer under the banner of Rise Films.
 The film follows siblings Mohammad Saud and Nadeem Shehzad, who rescue and treat injured birds in India.

 The film had its world premiere at the 2022 Sundance Film Festival on 22 January 2022, where it won Grand Jury Prize in World Cinema Documentary Competition.
 It also had a screening at Cannes Film Festival in the special screening section, where it won the Golden Eye.
 It was later nominated for the Academy Award for Best Documentary Feature Film.
 The film then went on to win a Peabody Award at the 84th ceremony for "its graceful portrait of empathy and interconnectivity between nature and man."

 Synopsis

 Two brothers Saud and Nadeem were raised in New Delhi, looking at a sky speckled with black kites, watching as relatives tossed meat up to these birds of prey.
 Muslim belief held that feeding the kites would expel troubles.
-Now, birds are falling from the polluted, opaque skies of New Delhi and the two brothers have made it their life’s work to care for the injured black kites.
+Now, birds are falling from the polluted, opaque skies of New Delhi and the two brothers have made it their life's work to care for the injured black kites.

+Rather than focusing solely on their environmental work, the narrative weaves the brothers' personal story with broader socio-political and ecological themes.
+The film explores existential questions regarding the interdependence of living species alongside the increasingly tenuous position of the Muslim minority in contemporary India.